tqhaas/tribe-ext-set-ticket-default-quantity/readme.txt

 License: GPL version 2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Event Tickets' RSVP, Tribe Commerce PayPal, WooCommerce, and/or Easy Digital Downloads ticket default quantity in the form will be set as 1
+Event Tickets' RSVP, Tribe Commerce PayPal, WooCommerce, and/or Easy Digital Downloads ticket default quantity in the form will be set as 1 if only one ticket exists.
+Leave 0 otherwise.

+Rational:
+- Users often complain button "Get Tickets" not working in case of only one ticket on the page
+- Users complain about unwanted tickets in the shopping cart in case of setting all tickets' default quantity to 1

 == Description ==